 Jasmine oil can lock in moisture, hydrate dry hair, and tame frizz.
 It can soothe your scalp too.
 Some experts also claim that it’s beneficial for hair growth though this doesn’t seem to be validated scientifically yet.9 10

 How to use: You can add jasmine oil to a hot oil treatment, massage it into your scalp, or even use it in a rinse.

-Though jasmine oil has many exciting benefits, it may suppress lactation and impact uterine contractions.
-Therefore, It’s best avoided during a pregnancy or if you’re breastfeeding.11
+Though jasmine oil has many exciting benefits, it may impact uterine contractions and suppress lactation.
+Therefore, it’s best avoided during pregnancy or if you’re breastfeeding.11

 References [ + ]